davetron5000/tdd_cli_talk/demo/demo_01_drive_features.md

 </pre>

 !SLIDE  bullets incremental
-# We got farther; fix the next problem
+# We got farther
+## Fix the next problem
 * "And my dotfiles should be symlinked in my home directory"
 * <span class="cuke-error">No such file or directory - /tmp/fakehome/.bashrc (Errno::ENOENT)</span>

-!SLIDE smaller
+!SLIDE small1

     @@@Ruby
     chdir ENV['HOME']